-- One 1 1/2-pound center cut beef tenderloin (chateubriand), trimmed of all silverskin
+One 1 1/2-pound center cut beef tenderloin (chateaubriand), trimmed of all silver skin

 Using sharp chef's knife or slicing knife, cut tenderloin into four even 6-ounce portions.
 Place each portion cut-side down on the cutting board and flatten gently with your hand to an approximate two-inch thickness.
 Season generously with salt and pepper, then place in vacuum bag with thyme sprigs.
 Seal bag, and place in water oven preheated to 130°F for medium rare, or 140°F for medium.
 Cook for at least 45 minutes, and up to 4 hours.